1st Guards Tank Regiment: History

 In 2007, the regiment was based at Kalininets and fielded 93 T-80, 15 BMP-2, five BRM-1K, one BTR-80, one BTR-70, 24 2S3 Akatsiya, two PRP-3, one PRP-4, two RkhM, one RkhM-4, one MT-55A, and one MTU-20.
 During the 2009 Russian military reform, the regiment was relocated without its tanks to Borzoy in Chechnya and reorganized as the 8th Separate Guards Motor Rifle Brigade (Mountain).
 The new brigade perpetuated the lineage of the 1st Guards Tank Regiment, and the brigade emblem featured an alpenstock representing mountain troops together with the cuirass of the tank troops.

 In 2016, the 8th Separate Guards Motor Rifle Brigade (Mountain) was among the brigades used to reform the 42nd Guards Motor Rifle Division, and the 1st Guards Tank Regiment was reformed by 21 December of that year as part of the 2nd Guards Motor Rifle Division at Kalininets, continuing the lineage of the original unit.
+The regiment is currently equipped with mainly modernized T-72B3 tanks and several other IFV and APC.

 The regiment fought in the Russian invasion of Ukraine from 24 February 2022, under the command of Lieutenant Colonel Denis Lapin.
-On 22 March. the Chief Directorate of Intelligence of the Ministry of Defence of Ukraine published a list of 966 servicemen of the regiment.
+On 22 March, the Chief Directorate of Intelligence of the Ministry of Defence of Ukraine published a list of 966 servicemen of the regiment.
 The regiment suffered heavy losses during the invasion.
+An officer of the 1st Guards Tank Regiment captured by Ukrainian forces claimed that his unit had crossed the Russia–Ukraine border at Myropillia in Sumy Oblast.

+According to documents captured by Ukrainian territorial defense fighters in Sumy Oblast in March 2022, there were 560 men in the 1st Guards Tank Regiment when it crossed into Ukraine.
+An officer in the regiment's 2nd Tank Battalion's 5th Tank Company's 1st Tank Platoon was accused by Ukrainian prosecutors of giving an order to shell the hospital in Trostianets, Sumy Oblast on 18 March.

+In November 2024 it was reported that the 1st Guards Tank Regiment was operating near the village of Kruhliakivka in the Kharkiv Oblast.